-Altitude is a measure of distance in the “up” direction from a reference; navX-MXP (Aero Edition) calculates altitude above sea-level using a pressure sensor.
+Altitude is a measure of distance in the “up” direction from a reference; navX-sensors (Aero Edition only) calculate altitude above sea-level using a pressure sensor.

 Important Note: Altitude is calculated based upon barometric pressure.
-In order to accurately estimate altitude above the earth, navX-MXP should be configured with the sea-level barometric pressure in the surrounding area.
-This setting can be configured via the navX-MXP Advanced Configuration Tool.
+In order to accurately estimate altitude above the earth, navX-sensor should be configured with the sea-level barometric pressure in the surrounding area.
+This setting can be configured via the navX-sensor Advanced Configuration Tool.

 3-D Coordinate System